There are different types of snakes in Virginia, both venomous and non-venomous.

 The presence of black bands next to red bands on the northern scarlet snake makes it instantly non-venomous.

 Any snake without the characteristic black border around its red stripes is not poisonous.
-Yellow bands are located next to red bands on the poisonous coral snake.
+The poisonous coral snake has yellow bands next to red bands.

 4. Ring-Necked Snake